-Your course grade will be computed as follows: 10% Homework, 30% Midterm Exam, and 60% Final Exam.
-There will be 4-5 homework assignments.
-You can discuss the homework questions with your classmates, but you will need to write up the answers independently.
+Your course grade will be determined as follows: 10% from homework, 30% from the midterm exam, and 60% from the final exam.
+There will be five homework assignments.
+While you are encouraged to discuss the homework questions with your classmates, you must independently write and submit your own answers.